 Trump Team: Top Adviser Talked With Russian Ambassador Before U.S. Hacking Response

-The man tapped to be national security adviser to President-elect Trump, Gen. Michael Flynn, exchanged text messages and spoke with Russia's ambassador to the U.S. Sergey Kislyak in December around the time of the Obama administration's response to Russian interference during the presidential campaign, a spokesman for President-elect Donald Trump acknowledged Friday.
+The man tapped to be national security adviser to President-elect Donald Trump, retired Gen. Michael Flynn, exchanged text messages and spoke with Russia's ambassador to the U.S., Sergey Kislyak, in December — around the time of the Obama administration's response to Russian interference during the presidential campaign, a spokesman for Trump acknowledged Friday.

 But Sean Spicer, the spokesman and incoming White House press secretary, insisted all of this contact happened before President Obama announced the retaliation, and, as a result, Obama's move to expel 35 Russian diplomats wasn't a topic of conversation.